pranjal-p/Dashboards/README.md

-## This dashboard gives an executive summary, product summary and customer summary based on return and sales tables.
+## The file AdventureWorks_Report.pbx has dashboards that give an executive summary, product summary and customer summary based on the other excels in the repository.